 Before work begins, senior people shape the problem and solution space.
 Not detailed specifications, but boundaries.

-Shaping answers questions like:
+Shaping answers these questions:

-• What problem are we solving?
+- What problem are we solving?

-• What are we explicitly NOT doing?
+- What are we explicitly not doing?

-• What does good enough look like within the appetite?
+- What does good enough look like within the appetite?

-• What are the critical unknowns and risks?
+- What are the critical unknowns and risks?

-• What assumptions are we making that, if wrong, would make this unviable?
+- What assumptions are we making that, if wrong, would make this unviable?

 Shaping happens when needed, not on a fixed schedule.
 Sometimes you shape multiple features in advance while other times you shape one feature at a time as capacity opens up.
 Work entering the system has clear boundaries, identified assumptions, and defined appetites instead of vague user stories.